 Romano beans are native to Italy and still today most commonly found there.
 The Romano types have grown in popularity the past few decades in Europe and the United States and can be found when in season at farmers markets, specialty stores and road side produce stands.
 Romano bean plants grow in a climbing, vine like fashion and require trellising for support.
 If space provides for it, corn is an ideal growing companion to plant alongside Romano beans as the corn stalks provide a natural structure for the bean vines to grow on.
 Romano bean plants will produce heavy yields throughout their season and the yellow variety is particularly easy to locate and pick from the vines as the bold yellow color stands out.
 Romano beans prefer a Mediterranean climate and once established will be drought, heat, cold and pest tolerant.

-Someone spotted Yellow Romano Beans using the Specialty Produce app for iPhone and Android.
+People have spotted Yellow Romano Beans using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.